maeworkshop/testcontainers-workshop/README.md

 ## Running the Examples
 To run the examples in each module:
 1. Navigate to the specific module directory (`01-basic-examples` or `02-spring-boot-examples`).
-2. Execute the tests using `gradle test`.
+2. Execute the tests using `mvn test`.